 - RCVS General Practice - species/discipline specific

-Practices may be accredited as a general practice for small animals, farm animals or equine patients, or as an Emergency Service Clinic, or a combination of these.
+Practices may be accredited as a general practice for small animals, farm animals or equine patients, or a combination of these.

 - RCVS Veterinary Hospital